lostisland/faraday-middleware-template/README.md

 So once you decide on the final name you want to use you should update all occurrences of `MyMiddleware` and all files with `my_middleware` in their name with the new name you chose.

+Also don't forget to mention yourself as author in `*.gemspec` file and `LICENSE.md`.

 ### Main implementation

 The bulk of the implementation is in the `Faraday::Middleware::MyMiddleware` class.